 "Inspirational!
 Brian is a lovely guide to keep me focused on what is important, the softness of heart!" – Shelley Coleman, Torah of Awakening student

 Reb Brian Yosef Schachter-Brooks is a Jewish spiritual teacher and musician.
-He has been teaching the practice of Presence (meditation, mindfulness) and Judaism since 2006, and founded of Torah of Awakening in 2015.
+He has been teaching the practice of Presence (meditation, mindfulness) and Judaism since 2006, and founded Torah of Awakening in 2007.
 Reb Brian Yosef received s’miha (ordination) as Minister of Sacred Music(Reb Yosef Briah Zohar, Menatzeiakh, Ba’al Tefilah) from Reb Zalman z”l (2012), Spiritual Teacher and Awakener of Souls(Morei Rukhani uM’oreir N’shamot) from Shaykh Ibrahim Baba Farajaje (may his secret be sanctified) and Rabbi SaraLeya Schley (2012), certification as Teacher of Jewish Meditation(Moreh L’hitbodedut) from Dr. Avram Davis (2004), and holds a Bachelor in Music from the Eastman School of Music (1991).
 He lives with wife Lisa and two children in Tucson, Arizona.